Who was Peg Entwistle?

 Peg Entwistle was the woman who jumped from the Hollywood sign

 Actually, I must be accurate here.
 In those days, the sign read ‘Hollywoodland’.
-But the fact remains that on September 16, 1932 she left the home of her uncle where she was staying, scrambled up the to top of the sign (the letter ‘H’to be precise) and took her own life.
+But the fact remains that on September 16, 1932, she left the home of her uncle where she was staying, scrambled up to the top of the sign (the letter ‘H’to be precise) and took her own life.
 Her story has now become legendary.